Middle-earth Reflections

 Recently in Middle-earth

-• Down in the inky dark.
+• Down in the valley.

 • “I came from the end of a bag, but no bag went over me”